xster/flutter-wiki/Add-Flutter-to-existing-apps.md

     }
 }
 ```
-Minor note: the android property of the project object is a decorated object.

 ### On the Flutter Side
 As a simplification, we don't implement any communication between the container app and the Flutter activity.
 It would be trivial to support intent-based messages, but other forms of communications are probably simple as well.